 To cook the pasta, boil the water and add 2 tablespoons of kosher salt.
 Stir until dissolved.

-Drain the pasta in a colander and immediately submerge the colander into an ice bath of 50% water and 50% ice cubes.
+Drain in a colander and immediately submerge the colander into an ice bath of 50% water and 50% ice cubes.

-Let the pasta sit in the colander for 5 minutes to continue cooling, then drain completely.
+Let it sit in the colander for 5 minutes to continue cooling, then drain completely.

-Whisk the Italian salad dressing again and pour 3/4 cup to 1 cup of dressing onto the pasta salad.
+Whisk the Italian salad dressing again and pour ¾ cup to 1 cup of dressing onto the salad.

 Mix together with salad tongs or with your hands until all the pieces are well coated with dressing.
 If you're making this the night before, you'll want to cover the salad and let it chill in the fridge at this point.
 If you're making this the day of, cover and chill for 30 minutes to 2 hours.
 I recommend the full 2 hours.

 Just before serving, add the chopped parsley, the grated Parmesan, and the strips of Provolone and toss to combine.
-Taste and pour on 1/4 cup Italian dressing as the pasta will absorb a lot of the first coating of dressing.
-Toss, taste, and adjust seasonings, until it’s to your liking.
+Taste and pour on ¼ cup Italian dressing as the noodles will absorb a lot of the first coating of dressing.
+Toss, taste, and adjust seasonings, until it's to your liking.
 I sprinkled on a bit more salt, basil, oregano, sugar and black pepper.

 Garnish with fresh basil ribbons, grated Parmesan, and freshly chopped parsley.